OrebroUniversity/hrp_oru/modifications/README.md

 * [Power Connector](https://www.elfa.se/en/power-plug-lumberg-connect-gmbh-1634-02/p/30068406) - Power DC plug that fits the NUC computer.
 * Mount bracket (3D printed) to hold the computer.
 Will replace the normal battery bracket.

+## 3D printed computer / battery holder

+This setup require that you print the following item.

+![alt text][mount]

+[mount]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/mount.jpeg "3D printed mounting bracket for holding the batteries and the NUC computer"

 ## Modifications

 In order to fit the relatively large NUC box (L x W x H = 115 x 155 x 50 mm) the batteries positions needs to be changed.
 The original battery holder needs to be removed.
-Place the batteries as shown below.
+Place the batteries as shown below (please also note the battery extension cable [black / yellow]).

 ![alt text][batteries]

-[batteries]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/batteries.png "Placement of batteries"
+[batteries]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/batteries.jpeg "Placement of batteries"